npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 <h2>MusicXML2JSON</h2>

-<div>The purpose of this Node module is to convert a MusicXML file into a to a timestamped JSON file, to make it more suited to time-series type analysis and creating visualizations on the web.</div>
+<div>The purpose of this Node module is to convert MusicXML files into a timestamped JSON files, to make this data more suited to time-series analysis and creating web based visualizations</div>

 <h3>Sample output</h3>